Controller Implementation¶

 Device* device(int i) const

-Returns the nth (i) device.
-Device order follows the order of notation within the model file.
+Returns the i-th device.
+The order of devices is the order of description in the model file.

 const DeviceList<>& devices() const